MatthiasDING/BE_1/Document/knn.md

 Got 139 / 500 correct => accuracy: 0.278000
 You should expect to see a slightly better performance than with k = 1.

-####section 8: Now lets speed up distance matrix computation by using partial vectorization with one loop.
+####Section 8: Now lets speed up distance matrix computation by using partial vectorization with one loop.
 Implement the function *knn_compute_distances_one_loop.m* and run the code below:

 	dists_one = knn_compute_distances_one_loops(model, imdb.test_data);